-- 56. The timing of publication of the Sunset Policy Bulletin, i.e., prior to the commencement of sunset reviews in the United States, likewise does not resolve the issue of whether the bulletin is a measure.
-The United States agrees with the Panel's finding that the Sunset Policy Bulletin "is not a legal instrument that operates so as to mandate a course of action."
-As discussed above, Japan has failed before the Panel to demonstrate as a matter of U.S. law that the Sunset Policy Bulletin does anything other than provide policy guidance on sunset review issues. - 57.
-Furthermore, Japan's reliance on the number of affirmative likelihood determinations as evidence of Commerce "strict adherence" to the "directives" of the Sunset Policy Bulletin is misplaced.87 An administrative "practice" does not evolve into an "administrative procedure" (or a "measure") simply based on the fact Commerce has issued a particular number of
+56. The timing of publication of the Sunset Policy Bulletin, i.e., prior to the commencement of sunset reviews in the United States, likewise does not resolve the issue of whether the bulletin is a measure.85 The United States agrees with the Panel's finding that the Sunset Policy Bulletin "is not a legal instrument that operates so as to mandate a course of action."86 As discussed above, Japan has failed before the Panel to demonstrate as a matter of U.S. law that the Sunset Policy Bulletin does anything other than provide policy guidance on sunset review issues.
+57. Furthermore, Japan's reliance on the number of affirmative likelihood determinations as evidence of Commerce "strict adherence" to the "directives" of the Sunset Policy Bulletin is misplaced.87 An administrative "practice"88 does not evolve into an "administrative procedure"

+(or a "measure") simply based on the fact Commerce has issued a particular number of

-Appellant Submission, para.
+85 Japan alleges that the Panel conclusions on this issue are internally inconsistent.
+Japan Appellant Submission, para.
 122. Japan is wrong.
 The Panel noted correctly that the Sunset Policy Bulletin was promulgated before the start of sunset reviews, i.e., it was "pre-established."
 Panel Report, para.
 7.131.
 However, the Panel disagreed with Japan that the Sunset Policy Bulletin was a "rule" that mandates certain conduct.
 Panel Report, para.
 7.137.

-Administrative agencies in the United States use the term "practice" to refer collectively to their past precedent.
+88 Administrative agencies in the United States use the term "practice" to refer collectively to their past precedent.
 That precedent is not binding.
 The U.S. Court of International Trade has held, "As long as Commerce properly explains its reasons, and its practice is reasonable and permitted by the statute, Commerce's practice can and should continue to change and evolve."
 Rhodia, Inc. v.
 United States, 240 F. Supp.
 2d at 1253 (CIT 2002); see also, Zenith Electronics Corp. v.
 United States, 77 F.3d 426, 430 (Fed.
 Cir.
 1996).

-affirmative sunset determinations all in which it considered guidance set forth in the SunsetPolicy Bulletin.
-89 The panel in Steel Plate from India addressed this very issue, finding that the number of times a certain result is repeated does not turn the repeated pattern, or "practice", into a "measure".
+affirmative sunset determinations all in which it considered guidance set forth in the Sunset number of times a certain result is repeated does not turn the repeated pattern, or "practice", into a "measure"90: